lorenapuhl/brownian-motion/experimental_analysis/README.md

 A Python script for analyzing experimental Brownian motion data to calculate the Boltzmann constant and diffusion coefficient.

+Brownian motion is the random movement of particles in a fluid caused by collisions with molecules.
+The Boltzmann constant (k<sub>B</sub>) links particle motion to temperature, while the diffusion coefficient (D) describes how quickly particles spread over time.
+Together, these concepts help connect microscopic particle dynamics to macroscopic behavior.

 ## Overview

 This script processes particle trajectory data from Brownian motion experiments and performs statistical analysis to determine fundamental physical constants.
 The analysis is based on the Einstein relation for diffusion.